RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

     is not the default value `6379`.
 1. If the source Redis server has a password, enter it in the Password field.

+** Please note import from another RedisLabs DB on Redis Essentials is not supported.

 ## Import a Dataset from a RDB File